Simbiat/DeviceDetectorIcons/README.md

 - all icons with dimensions over 1200x1200 pixels were resized to 1200x1200 (I doubt that anyone would need larger versions for potential use cases)
 - side-text removed, unless necessary for differentiation of the icon from similar yet unrelated ones or essential to the logo
 - solid background removed (for transparency), unless it is part of the brand, or it otherwise deemed important to readability
-- all icons were converted to lossless WebP format
+- all icons were converted to lossless WebP format except for `device/type`, `client/type`, `bot/category`, which are in SVG (all taken from [svgrepo](https://www.svgrepo.com/)) to allow adjusting their colors through CSS to suit the website's style, if needed
 - names of the files for `OS/2`, `GNU/Linux`, `MTK / Nucleus`, `Perl REST::Client` and `HTTP:Tiny` were changed to `OS2`, `GNULinux`, `MTK  Nucleus`, `Perl RESTClient` and `HTTP Tiny` respectively due to special symbols

 If desired, you can see all the icons from the collection on one page [here](https://www.simbiat.dev/simplepages/devicedetector/).